Chua Hwee Song resigns as SPH CFO and from SPH Reit board

-SINGAPORE (THE BUSINESS TIMES) - SPH Reit on Wednesday (July 6) announced that Mr Chua Hwee Song will resign as chief financial officer of Singapore Press Holdings (SPH), the real estate investment trust's (Reit) sponsor on Friday.
+SPH Reit on Wednesday announced that Mr Chua Hwee Song will resign today as chief financial officer of Singapore Press Holdings (SPH), the real estate investment trust's (Reit) sponsor.

-The company noted that Mr Chua, 54, had helped to grow the non-media business, such as the building of the company's purpose-built student accommodation portfolio across 30 properties in 18 countries.
+The company noted that Mr Chua, 54, had helped to grow its non-media business, such as the building of the company's purpose-built student accommodation portfolio across 30 properties in 18 countries.

-"He also played a key role in (the) successful spin-off of the media business to SPH Media Trust and the subsequent privatization of SPH by Cuscaden Peak," it said.
+"He also played a key role in (the) successful spin-off of the media business to SPH Media Trust and the subsequent privatisation of SPH by Cuscaden Peak," it said.

 In its bourse filing, the Reit's manager said that Mr Chua has also resigned as non-executive non-independent director of SPH Reit's manager as of Wednesday.